Rijksmuseum Tickets And Tours

 Library of the Rijksmuseum| ©erich2448

 If you opt for a guided tour of the Rijksmuseum, whether private or not, you will avoid having to buy your ticket on the spot.
-Also with the private guided tour of the Rijksmuseum and the Van Gogh Museum, reducing the time.
-So do not hesitate, opt for one of these three proposals.
+Also with a private guided tour of the Rijksmuseum and the Van Gogh Museum, you will reduce the management time.
+So do not hesitate, opt for one of these four proposals:

 Book a guided tour of the Rijksmuseum